 so select an assortment of habitually-accommodating and perfectly well-bred gentlemen, whose business it is to assent and not to scrutinize—to whom it is absolutely necessary they should understand how to write their own names—and who are so much the more compleately qualified for their distinguished situation, the less they understand—and more especially the less they take upon them to understand—of everything else: signing associates of an accidentally thinking and essentially speaking principal, to whom they could by no other imaginable means ever render themselves so acceptable, as by taking for their model the penman of Maillardet.

-In the hands of automata, the picture of the treasury will always be the same—all the unthinking, agency of the penman of Maillardet is in the cause of stasis:
+In the hands of automata, the picture of the treasury will always be the same—all the unthinking agency of the penman of Maillardet is in the cause of stasis:

 In 1785, Peter Kinzing and David Roentgen gifted France’s queen Marie-Antoinette with an automaton that played a miniature dulcimer by actually striking the strings with a hammer, all the while making subtle movements with its head and eyes.
 Perhaps, most impressive was the Draughtsman-Writer created by Henri Maillardet around 1805, which drew four detailed scenes and wrote three poems in script; two of which were in French, the other in English.
 This automaton had the greatest amount of programming and memory capacity of any produced of the time, yet it, like the others, consisted solely of gears, cams, and wound springs.